ornlneutronimaging/ResoFit/README.md

 Neutron imaging is a powerful tool to characterize material non-destructively.
 And based on the unique resonance features, it is feasible to identify elements and/or isotopes which resonance with incident neutrons.
-However, a dedicated tool for resonance imaging is missing, and _ImagingReso_ we presented here could fill this gap.
+However, a dedicated tool for resonance imaging is missing, and _ResoFit_ we presented here could fill this gap.

 ### Installation instructions

-Install _ImagingReso_ by typing the following command in Terminal:
+Install _ResoFit_ by typing the following command in Terminal:

-`pip install ImagingReso`
+`pip install ResoFit`

 or by typing the following command under downloaded directory in Terminal: